 This is becoming increasingly more common in the consumer automotive space and their shopping behaviors.
 From my own experience, whenever I actually walk into a store and find something I’d consider purchasing, I don’t take it to the checkout line.
 Instead, I pull out my phone and find the exact same item on Amazon, the only difference is the lower price.

 Consumers are in the driver’s seat now and have the power to personalize their buying process, so engagement is the key to winning their business.
 The customer relationship begins the second they hit the landing page.

 When it comes to the car buying process, consumers utilize technology to conduct research on the best deals in the area, and have immediate access to your deals AND the other seven dealerships down the street.
-(One of our team members, Russ Chandler, has talked about this idea, and why it’s so important to be transparent in consumer automotive with customers before.)

 With all that information, consumers get to hand-pick their vehicles of interest and what dealerships to visit, which typically end up being the ones who earned it by effectively engaging their visitors.